 Why Investors Engage in Pre-Seed

-- Market Opportunity: A Small market is a big opportunity if there is proper planning
+- Market Potential: A small market may offer a big opportunity, provided proper planning is involved

 Upgrading: Seed Funding

-Once a startup has a functional prototype along with early validation, it is in a position to graduate to seed funding.
+Once a startup has a functional prototype and early validation, it is in a position to secure seed funding.
 This is typically referred to as the initial "real" funding round.

 Series A: The Stage Where Startups Scale